-So you are interested in getting a breast enlargement?
-Which breast implants should you choose?
-This is an important decision and no doubt you are feeling a mix of excitement and anxiety about it.
-In this article we provide you with some easy-to-understand information so you can feel empowered to make a well-informed decision.
+So, you are interested in getting a breast augmentation?
+What type of breast implant should you choose?
+This is a very important decision and no doubt you are feeling a mix of excitement and anxiety about it.
+In this article, we provide you with some easy-to-understand information so you can feel enabled to make well-informed decisions.

 There are several choices to consider when deciding which breast implants are right for you.
 These include:

-We won’t go into size in this article because that is really a choice that you should make with the assistance of your breast surgeon.
+We won’t go into size in this article because that is really a personal choice that you should make with the assistance of your doctor.
 But we will expand on the other choices for you.

 All breast Implants consist of an outer casing (called the ‘shell’ or ‘wall’) plus an inner filler material, which is either saline or silicone.
 Silicone and saline implants have very different characteristics.
 The main advantages of saline implants are that they can be inflated and deflated (see the image below).

-However there are several disadvantages that are reasons why our patients very rarely choose them:
+However, there are also several disadvantages which are why our patients very rarely request them:

-• There is the risk of spontaneous deflation (which could be a very embarrassing situation)
+- There is the risk of spontaneous deflation (which could prove embarrassing).

-• The chance of surface wrinkling or rippling is greater for Saline implants than Silicone implants
+- The chance of surface wrinkling or rippling is greater for Saline implants than for Silicone implants.

 See these comparisons in table form on our website page: Silicone versus Saline Implants

-Smooth And Textured Implants: Not All Are The Same!
+Smooth or Textured Implant Surfaces?
+And Not All Brands Are The Same!

-There are many brands out there with greatly differing levels of quality.
-If a patient specifically wants a Smooth or Textured Implant, we only recommend the highest quality brands.
+There are many brands out there with differing levels of quality.
+Whether a patient prefers a Smooth or Textured Implant, we will always use only high-quality implant brands.

 You can read more details about implant surfaces on our website.